Samircodehub/ANOVA-statistical-technique/README.md

 ##  One ANOVA-statistical-technique

-It is a type of hypothesis test, used to check whether there is a statistically significant difference between the mean  of three or more groups that has been divided into one factors.
+It is a type of hypothesis test, used to check whether there is a statistically significant difference between the mean  of three or more groups that has been divided into one factors.(factor will be independent variable)

-##  One ANOVA-statistical-technique
+##  Two ANOVA-statistical-technique
-It is a type of hypothesis test, used to check whether there is a statistically significant difference between the mean  of three or more groups that has been divided into two factors.
+It is a type of hypothesis test, used to check whether there is a statistically significant difference between the mean  of three or more groups that has been divided into two factors. (factors will be independent variable)

 ### # We can use this only when:

 * the samples have a normal distribution.